Are Eggs Bad for High Cholesterol

 Egg Whites

-If you don’t want to shift to a vegan diet, you can swap whole eggs for egg whites.
+You can swap whole eggs for egg whites if you don’t want to shift to a vegan diet.
 It’s relatively easy to separate egg whites from yolks using a spoon or egg separator.
 In addition, you can find commercial egg whites which are dried.

 Homemade Egg Substitutes

 You can also make egg substitutes at home.
-For instance, you can use ground flaxseeds, which can be used as a thickener when baking.
+Ground flaxseeds, for instance, thickeners when baking.

 Vegan Eggs

 There are vegan egg varieties that resemble beaten eggs.
-Vegan egg varieties are typically made from mung bean, a legume that coagulates when scrambled.
-Turmeric is also added to give these vegan egg varieties the egg yolk color.
+These varieties are typically made from mung beans, a legume that coagulates when scrambled.
+Turmeric is also added to give these varieties their egg yolk color.

 The benefit of vegan egg varieties is that they are low in calories and cholesterol and rich in protein.
-While one egg contains about 70kcal and 185 mg of cholesterol and 6g of protein, a vegan egg variety like Just Egg contains 45kcal and 0 mg of cholesterol and 5g of protein.
+One egg contains about 70 kcal, 185 mg of cholesterol, and 6g of protein, while a vegan egg variety like Just Egg contains 45 kcal, 0 mg of cholesterol, and 5g of protein.

-In conclusion, eggs contain cholesterol, albeit not in the entire egg, but in the yolk only.
-This has led to some studies indicating they’re bad for high cholesterol.
-But, the benefits of eggs for humans can’t be negated; they are rich in protein, antioxidants, minerals, and vitamins.
+In conclusion, eggs contain cholesterol, albeit in the yolk only.
+Some studies have indicated that eggs are rotten because of their high cholesterol.
+However, the benefits of eggs for humans can’t be negated; they are rich in protein, antioxidants, minerals, and vitamins.

 See Also